fbpx

 Stakeholders’ interests and influence must be considered when developing marketing strategies for businesses to succeed.

-Difference between Stakeholders & Buyer Personas
+Difference between Stakeholders & Prospective Buyers

 Buyer Personas are not the same as stakeholders who make up your Buying Center.
-A Buyer Persona is a biographical sketch of the sort of customer you want to attract.
-This is an essential tool for your marketing and sales teams in identifying the most promising leads and prospects.
+A Buyer Persona is a biographical sketch of the customer you want to attract.

 Difference Between Stakeholders and Shareholders